DVMMY/klaviyo-local-events/README.md

 # Local Events App

 The 'Local Events App' allows Klaviyo users to send news of local events to the Profiles within their accounts.

+The app utilises both the Google Maps and Ticketmaster API.
+Therefore, to be able to use the app once pulling the project, you will need to obtain an API key from both platforms.
+You will be able to generate a Google Maps API key here: https://developers.google.com/maps
+You will be able to generate a Ticketmaster API key here: https://developer.ticketmaster.com/products-and-docs/apis/getting-started/.

+Once both API keys have been created, within your project at the root level, you will need to create a .env file.
+Within this newly created .env file, you will assign the API keys to the environment variables REACT_APP_GOOGLE_MAPS_API_KEY and REACT_APP_TICKETMASTER_API_KEY.

 ## How the App works
 When the app is running, users will be prompted to enter their Private API key to log in.